How to Help Sligo Creek’s Water Quality

 Suggestions for helping Sligo’s water quality, organized in 4 sections: Home, Street, Car, and Community.

-In general, only rainwater should go down the street stormdrains!
+Only rain water should go down the street storm drains!

 Home